 FinTech 2017 — Presented by the Practising Law Institute, New York , NY (August 16, 2017)

-The Practising Law Institute's (PLI) FinTech 2017 explores the legal and compliance issues arising out of the explosive advances in financial technology, including crowdfunding, blockchain technology and cryptocurrency, including bitcoin,and the advent of robo-advisors, among others.
+The Practising Law Institute's (PLI) FinTech 2017 explored the legal and compliance issues arising out of the explosive advances in financial technology, including crowdfunding, blockchain technology and cryptocurrency, including bitcoin,and the advent of robo-advisors, among others.

 Rules and Best Practices to Prevent the Exploitation of Older Investors — IRI's Government, Legal & Regulatory Conference 2017, Washington, D.C.
 (June 13, 2017)